lukesgood/bluetooth-codec-checker/README.md

 ## Contributing

-The app uses advanced Android APIs and reflection to detect codec information.
+The app uses advanced Android APIs and enhanced Bluetooth scanning for comprehensive codec and interference analysis.
 Contributions are welcome for:
 - Additional device support
 - Improved codec detection methods
+- Enhanced interference analysis
-- UI/UX enhancements
+- UI/UX improvements
 - Performance optimizations

 ## License

 This project is for educational and research purposes.
-Please respect device manufacturer APIs and user privacy when using codec detection features.
+Please respect device manufacturer APIs and user privacy when using codec detection and interference analysis features.